-Controversial charter schools expansion bill passes by one vote in Missouri House
+Controversial charter schools expansion bill passes by one extra vote in Missouri House

-A proposed statewide expansion of charter schools has passed by one vote in the Missouri House.
+A proposed statewide expansion of charter schools has passed by one extra vote in the Missouri House.
 Republicans barely squeezed by the 82 votes required to approve the measure that now heads to the state Senate for consideration.
 Governor Greitens has signaled support for such legislation.

 Charter schools are publicly-funded tuition-free public schools that operate independently of the established public school system in which it is located, and in some cases are privately owned.